 Treatment for muscular system disorders depends on factors such as the type of disorder, specific symptoms present, and the overall health of the patient.
 Over-the-counter and prescription medications are frequently used to treat these disorders.
 Physical therapy, nutritional supplementation, and exercise are also commonly used to treat muscular system disorders.
 Supportive devices such as walkers, canes, or wheelchairs may sometimes be helpful for those with disorders affecting the muscles.
-Any specific questions or concerns about the various types of treatment options for muscular system disorders should be discussed with a doctor or other medical professional.
+Any specific questions or concerns about the various types of treatment options for these disorders should be discussed with a doctor or other medical professional.

 Medications are often used as a first line of treatment by those with muscular system disorders.
 In fact, people who have relatively mild symptoms may attempt to self-medicate with over-the-counter drugs or herbal supplements before consulting a doctor to obtain a diagnosis.
 After the diagnosis has been made, the supervising physician may prescribe stronger pain medications if over-the-counter preparations have not provided sufficient pain relief.
 Addition medications that may be used include steroids, muscle relaxants, and anti-convulsants.